kamranbekirovyz/cupertino-refresh/README.md

 You see, `CupertinoRefreshSliver` is a sliver which means in order to be able to use it you have to use `CustomScrollView` to layout your widgets and `Sliver`s for everything, although, if not for everything but at least with wrapping widgets inside of a `SliverToBoxAdapter`, yet, always, `Sliver`s are there.
 But who wants to refactor every screen, page, or whatever metric you have for view just to have iOS-like refresh control?
 I didn't, so I've created a workaround which I call: the `CupertinoRefresh` widget.

-PS: If you're already using `CustomScrollVeiew` for the layout you can use `CupertinoRefreshSliver` directly as the first element of your `Sliver`s list.
+PS: If you're already using `CustomScrollView` for the layout you can use `CupertinoRefreshSliver` directly as the first element of your `Sliver`s list.
 See example below.